wjakew/pdfblend/README.md

    ```

 4. **Access the Application**:
-   Open your web browser and go to `http://localhost:8080` to access the application.
+   Open your web browser and go to `http://localhost:9000` to access the application.

+Or simply download the latest release from [here](https://github.com/jakubwawak/pdfblend/releases/latest) and run the executable file with command `java -jar pdfblend.jar`

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.